 I’m also involved in another chat room through webmd.
 Several people have been complaining of all of the switches being made with the lorazepam.
 Most of us all have had the best luck with the Mylan brand.
 We found out through the company they are no longer making them after a nationwide backorder.
 Leading seems to be the generic that most of us have been unfortunately given.
 It tastes like pure sugar and doesn’t help anxiety at all.
 I’m on 1 mg twice a day.
 I did find out my pharmacy can still get the 0.5 dose so I had my doctor write the rx for 0.5 to take two tabs twice a day and doubled the quantity.
 Other than any side effects, if it works, but just seems too strong, cut the dose in half and be glad it works.

-hang in their, a lot of this is just trial and error, there seems to be enough makers of lorazepam, it took me months to find the one that would work, activis was perfect until sandoz got they're greedy hands on the product, watson is what i use, not great but can get by, not the best way to go through life but better than the anxiety and panic attacks that come with not taking anything, good luck to you, don;t give up looking joe
+Hang in there.
+A lot of this is just trial and error, there seems to be enough makers of lorazepam, it took me months to find the one that would work, Actavis was perfect , watson is what i use, not great but can get by, not the best way to go through life but better than the anxiety and panic attacks that come with not taking anything, good luck to you, don't give up looking

 I just had to get Watson by actavis lorazepam 1 mg.They had mylan before now it's on back order.
 I have taken the mylan 1 mg with no problems.
 I just took Watson yesterday and couldn't sleep at all.
 I am scared because I have 29 days of pills left unless doctor will write me a new script so I can go to a local place that said they ordered mylan for me.
 What do you do when you can't sleep and how long can you go without sleep, this has never happened before.
 If anyone has any suggestions please get back with me because I can't see my doctor until Monday.
 Why do these pharmacies keep getting different generics that can vary in strength by 20% higher or lower depending on which company makes them and we have to be their guinea pigs.